Calculating eigenvectors in max-algebra by mutation-sunflower method: Preliminaries

-{ The Kleene star matrix for a nonnegative matrix $A$ is equal to when $\mu(A)\le 1$ (\cite{Bu}).
-Let $V_{\oplus} (A, \mu (A))$ be a principal max eigencone of $A$ (see e.g. \cite[Chapters 3 and 4]{Bu}), i.e., $V_{\oplus}(A, \mu (A))= \{x \in \mathbb{R}^n _+ : A \otimes x = \mu (A)x \}$.
-Clearly, $V_{\oplus}(A, \mu(A))$ is a subset of $\zR_+^n$ closed under max-addition and nonnegative scalar multiplication, that is, it is a max-cone of $\zR_+^n$.
-We rewrite \cite[Theorem 6.2]{BHSST} (see also \cite[Theorem 4.3.3]{Bu}) with our notation in the following theorem. \begin{thm} Let $A\in \mathbb{R}^{n\times n}_{+}$ be an irreducible matrix with $\mu(A)=1$ and let $r$ denote the number of strongly connected components of $C(A)$.
-Then: \begin{enumerate} \item Each strongly connected component $C_s (1\le s\le r)$ of $C(A)$ corresponds to an eigenvector defined as one of columns $\Delta(A)_i$ with $i\in N_{C_s}$, all such columns with $i\in N_{C_s}$ being multiple of each other. \item $V_{\oplus}(A, \mu(A))$ is generated by columns of $\Delta(A)$ that are max-eigenvectors of $A$. \item Vectors in the set $\{\Delta(A)_{i_1},\cdots, \Delta(A)_{i_r}\}$, where we take exactly one column of $\Delta(A)$ for each strongly connected component $C_s (1\le s\le r)$ are extremals in $V_{\oplus}(A, \mu(A))$ and form a basis of $V_{\oplus}(A, \mu(A))$. \end{enumerate} \end{thm} } To our knowledge the most efficient known algorithm for calculating $\mu (A)$ is Karp's algorithm (see e.g. \cite{Bu, Heid}).
-In \cite{Esn-Dri1} a power method algorithm is given to compute the max eigenvalue $\mu(A)$ and max eigenvector $x$ of an irreducible nonnegative $n\times n$ matrix $A$.
+To our knowledge the most efficient known algorithm with known complexity for calculating $\mu (A)$ is Karp's algorithm (see e.g. \cite{Bu, Heid}).
+In \cite{Esn-Dri1} a power method algorithm is given to compute the max-eigenvalue $\mu(A)$ and max-eigenvector $x$ of an irreducible nonnegative $n\times n$ matrix $A$.
 There are some limitations of the power method.
 How to select the primary vector $x(0)$ is one of these limitations since it affects the results.
-A method of calculating of a basis of $V_{\oplus}(A, \mu(A))$ based on Theorem \ref{eig_components} has polynomial complexity \cite{Bu}.
+A method of calculating a basis $V_{\oplus}(A, \mu(A))$ based on Theorem \ref{eig_components} has polynomial complexity \cite{Bu}.
 Howard's algorithm is another in practice very efficient way of calculating max-eigenvectors (see e.g \cite{Heid}).
-This algorithm utilizes the use of sunflower matrices (see e.g. \cite[Sections 3.4 and 6.1]{Heid}), which are closely related to our mutation-sunflower matrices that we define in the next section.
-The mutation-sunflower method that we will introduce calculates a basis of $V_{\oplus}(A, \mu(A))$ and does not have polynomial complexity in general, since we need to find all (pairwise disjoint) critical circuits and calculate products of weights of all noncritical circuits.
-However, it is very useful for some special classes of non-negative irreducible $n\times n$ matrices, at least for the following ones: \begin{enumerate} \item for sparse enough irreducible matrices with small number of circuits (in comparison to the size of a matrix), \item for irreducible matrices that have a critical circuit of lenght $n$, \item for irreducible matrices of relatively small dimensions. \end{enumerate}
+This algorithm utilizes sunflower matrices (see e.g. \cite[Sections 3.4 and 6.1]{Heid}), which are closely related to our mutation-sunflower matrices that we define in the next section.
+To be more precise, mutation-sunflower matrices are in fact special case of sunflower matrices (modulo the ``translation'' to max-plus setting and modulo the reverse edge orientation used in \cite{Heid}).
+One of the reasons to use the adjective ``mutation'' is that the mutation-sunflower matrices defined below are obtained via suitable changes of the matrix $A$.
+The mutation-sunflower method that we introduce calculates a basis of $V_{\oplus}(A, \mu(A))$ and does not have polynomial complexity in general, since we need to find all (pairwise disjoint) critical circuits and calculate products of weights of all noncritical circuits.
+However, it is useful for some special classes of non-negative irreducible $n\times n$ matrices, e.g. for the following ones: \begin{enumerate} \item for sparse enough irreducible matrices with small number of circuits (in comparison to the size of a matrix), \item for irreducible matrices that have a critical circuit of length $n$, \item for irreducible matrices of relatively small dimensions, \item for irreducible matrices with prescribed (priorly known) circuits. \end{enumerate} Practically, Howard's algorithm is more efficient than our method.
+In comparison, besides the case of relatively small size matrices, our method performs well in a special case of matrices, where the circuits of $D(A)$ are prescribed (priorly known).
+In the following example, we will demonstrate that the mutation-sunflower method requires fewer operations compared to other methods.